BarryRun/COGNet/README.md

     - COGNet_ablation.py: ablation models of COGNet
     - train/test baselines:
         - MICRON.py
-        - Other code of train/test baselines can be find [here](https://github.com/ycq091044/SafeDrug)
+        - Other code of train/test baselines can be find [here](https://github.com/ycq091044/SafeDrug).
     - models.py: baseline models
     - util.py
     - layer.py
-- data/ (For a fair comparision, we use the same data and pre-processing scripts used in [Safedrug](https://github.com/ycq091044/SafeDrug))
+- data/ **(For a fair comparision, we use the same data and pre-processing scripts used in [Safedrug](https://github.com/ycq091044/SafeDrug))**
     - mapping files that collected from external sources
         - drug-atc.csv: drug to atc code mapping file
         - drug-DDI.csv: this a large file, could be downloaded from https://drive.google.com/file/d/1mnPc0O0ztz0fkv3HF-dpmBb8PLWsEoDz/view?usp=sharing